 6. Facilitate conversation through questions

-Many meetings are essentially problem-solving workshops (5 Whys, Experience Canvas, Premortem, Empathy Mapping… the list goes on).
+Many meetings are essentially problem-solving workshops (5 Whys, Experience Canvas, Premortem, Empathy Mapping… If you’ve ever checked out the Atlassian Team Playbook, these are probably familiar!).
 As the meeting facilitator, it’s not your job to have all the answers.
 It is your job, however, to lead the group to answers.
 That means posing the right questions at the right time.
 When done well, pointed questions will challenge assumptions that may be preventing the group from getting to that “ah-ha!” moment.

 Even if you think you have The Answer™, resist the temptation to offer it up.
 Instead, ask leading questions that guide the group to that answer (it’s more meaningful if they arrive at that conclusion themselves).
 Here are a few of my favorites that you can customise: